tvangundy/workspace/docs/runbooks/bootstrapping/rpi-bootstrapping.md

 - **talosctl installed**: See the [Installation Guide](../../install.md) for setup instructions
 - **Physical access**: To insert the boot media and power on the device

-## Step 1: Determine Talos Image and set environment variables
+## Step 1: Set Environment variables

 ### Get rpi image info